typesupply/opentype-cookbook/readme.md

         sub @finalsOff by @finalsOn;
     } WordFinal;

-To be clear, you should not use this for shaping a Arabic or anything like that.
-This is strictly for things like swashes.
+To be clear, you should not use this for shaping Arabic or anything like that.
+This is strictly for aesthetic substitutions like swashes.

 ## Script And Language Specific Forms